Robert J. Pellegrini, Ph.D.

 - Bachelor of Arts, Psychology, Clark Univ, Massachusetts, United States, 1963

 Among the instructional materials he created to help students maximize their learning gains, were eight study guides published by The Dorsey Press, Harcourt Brace Jovanovich, Addison-Wesley-Longman, and Pearson Education.
-Bob’s commitment to give SJSU students “the best introductory psychology course available anywhere at any price” was acknowledged in local, regional, and national outstanding teaching awards to him from SJSU, the Western Psychological Association (WPA), Psi Chi (the national honor society for psychology majors), and invited contributions to a number of prestigious educational events such as the Lewis M. Terman Master Lecture Series.
+Bob’s scholarly work and commitment to giving SJSU students “the best introductory psychology course available anywhere at any price” has been acknowledged in local, regional, and national awards including SJSU's College of Social Science's Warburton Award for Scholarly Achievement, and outstanding teacher of the year awards from SJSU, the Western Psychological Association (WPA), and Psi Chi (the national honor society for psychology majors), and keynote talks at prestigious educational events such as the Lewis M. Terman Master Lecture Series.

 Eighty-sixth president of the Western Psychological Association, the oldest and largest regional professional association of psychologists in the United States, in 1965 Professor Pellegrini (along with Dr. Robert A. Hicks, his friend and collaborator of more than 50 years) conducted and reported in 1965, research challenging as meaningless on quantitative methodological grounds, the then (1960's) widely-quoted white supremacist arguments of psychometric "experts" concerning statistically significant race differences in IQ scores.